ChristyThomas95/Casa/README.md

 ## Introduction

-An interactive app to find restaurants and order food according to location.
-The users can search for food according to their favorite dishes, restaurants, and place.
-Crave is a progressive Web app (PWA) built using Django, Google place Search API, and Geospatial Data Abstraction
+An interactive app to find Modualr Homes.
+The users can search for food according to their favorite Designs and contact the owners for more details, and place.
+Casa is a progressive Web app (PWA) built using Django.
 ## Deployed on Linode
 The app is hosted on a shared CPU with Linode Server, Please allow 10-15 seconds for it to send you the account activation Email and Registration Email.